Russia launches drone attack as Nato chief calls Pope ‘white flag’ comments dangerous

 Ukrlandfarming, one of Ukraine’s largest agrarian holdings, said that a Russian missile attack on the eastern Ukrainian Dnipro region over the weekend had destroyed a large grain silo.
 “On the evening of 9 March 2024, the enemy launched a missile attack on the Dnipro region.
 A 58-year-old man, our employee, was injured.
 The production facilities of our company were completely destroyed,” the company said in a statement.

-Analysts from the Kyiv School of Economics (KSE) said last month the Ukrainian agricultural sector has suffered almost $80 billion (£62bn) in direct and indirect losses linked to Russia’s invasion.
+Analysts from the Kyiv School of Economics (KSE) said last month the Ukrainian agricultural sector has suffered almost $80bn (£62bn) in direct and indirect losses linked to Russia’s invasion.

-The figure included losses of $5.8bn from the destruction of equipment, $1.8 billion from damage to silos and almost $2bn from ruined agricultural products.
+The figure included losses of $5.8bn from the destruction of equipment, $1.8bn from damage to silos and almost $2bn from ruined agricultural products.
 At the beginning of January 2023, analysts estimated such losses at $38bn.

 Meanwhile, Ukraine’s intelligence services released an hour-long video discussing their various attacks on occupied Ukraine, saying it amounted to preparation for a serious operation in Crimea.